ejeschke/dicomconvert/README.md

     $ dcmcvt -f fits -d OUTPUTFOLDER DICOMFILE ...

-Using magic "file" command to convert all DICOM files found in a folder hierarchy, and put them in the directory "outputdir":
+Normally, if you get a disk containing all of the DICOM files, they will be in a huge folder nested down many levels.
+Here we use the magic "file" command to convert all DICOM files found in a folder hierarchy, and put them in the directory "outputdir":

     $ find . -print -exec file \{\} \; | grep DICOM | \
         awk '{print substr($1,1,length($1)-1)}' | \